dashingsoft/pyarmor/docs/performance.rst

 The Performance of Obfuscated Scripts
 =====================================

-Run command :ref:`pack` to check the performance of obfuscated scripts::
+Run command `benchmark` to check the performance of obfuscated scripts::

     pyarmor benchmark